Evangelical Lutheran Church in Russia, Ukraine, Kazakhstan and Central Asia: The First World War and the early Soviet era

 With Russia's joining of the First World War on the side of Triple Entente against the German Empire, a policy of mass deportation of the German minorities in Russia was implemented.
 As a significant number of Russia's Lutherans were German or German-speaking, this severely affected the Lutheran church.

 The Russian Revolution of 1917 and the end of the First World War in 1918 also brought tremendous changes to the Lutheran church.
 The former Russian territories of Estonia, Finland, Latvia, Lithuania, and Poland, with large Lutheran populations, gained independence.
 In December 1917, schools and seminaries were nationalized; by 1918, this extended to all properties of the church, including church buildings.
 By 1921, religious instruction to persons under the age of 18 was banned.

 The deportation policies of the Tsarist era was continued in some areas, bolstered by the participation of whole German-speaking communities on the side of the White Russians against the Bolsheviks in the Russian Civil War.

 In 1924, the remaining clergy of the ELCR met in a General Synod in Moscow to re-organise the church.
-The reorganised ELCR was put under the supervision of two elected bishops, Artur Malmgren of Leningrad and Theophil Meyer of Moscow.
+The reorganised ELCR was put under the supervision of two elected bishops, Arthur Malmgren of Leningrad and Theophil Meyer of Moscow.
 Despite approval of a new constitution for the Lutheran Church in 1924 by the new Bolshevik government, the collectivization policies of Joseph Stalin in 1928 scattered the population, and official anti-religion campaigns intensified in the 1930s under the authority of the 1929 Law on Religion resulting in the incarceration of pastors in deportation camps and, in some cases, their executions.

 In 1936, Bishop Malmgren left Russia for Germany; by 1937, the ELCR had ceased to exist as an organized body.